Table of Contents

 George Washington, also known as the United States of America’s founding father, was an American political leader, military general, statesman, and the first president of the United States.
 He led the American revolution that won the war of independence and presided at a constitutional convention in 1787 which brought about a federal government and the U.S. constitution.

 Nelson Rolihlahla Mandela was a South African political leader who led the anti-apartheid revolutionary.
 He served as president from 1994 to 1999.
 He served a long prison sentence due to his fight against racism and apathy.
 This encouraged Mandela the more with his goal of uniting the country.
 He was the first black head of states in the country.

-This is to mention a few.
+These are to mention a few.
 Many other born leaders (active and historical) have made waves in their area of influence.

 With the few examples above, we can prove to an extent if true leaders are born or made.

 Are leaders born or made?
 Having said all above, born leadership skill is not enough, it has to be worked upon.
 Not born with any of the likable or most common leadership skills doesn’t mean that you cannot make a good leader.
 For instance, introverts who find it hard to mix with people are contrary to the aforementioned leadership skill of charisma and presence, they can make a good leader if they can learn and put into action things they have learned.

 - Assess yourself: Self-evaluation, self-reflection and self-assessment are the most important step in the initial stage of finding yourself.
 This is you telling yourself the truth and finding out more hidden things about yourself.
 An effective leader must be able to find out what are his or her strengths and weaknesses.
 This will help the person to understand what are the things he or she is good with and things that are difficult for him.

 - As we have said, leaders can be born, it doesn’t automatically make them a perfect person, they only have more visible strength, but they have a weakness.
 When assessing yourself gives you an insight into what you need to improve upon and how to go about it.